 In support of the University’s focus on Environmental Sustainability, Student Financial Services subscribes to paperless billing, which provides 24/7 online access to billing information and payment processing.

 Online account information is available for current students to view 24 hours a day/7 days a week via the myPlymouth portal.
-Here students (and those granted Bill View under Family Access) can see a complete summary of their charges and payments by term.
-Since it is the student’s responsibility to ensure that his or her bills are paid on time, the monthly billing reminder will be sent to the student’s plymouth.edu e-mail account and to those granted Bill Notification under Family Access.
+Students (and those granted Bill View under Family Access) can see a complete summary of their charges and payments by term.
+Since it is the student’s responsibility to ensure that their bills are paid on time, the monthly billing reminder will be sent to the student’s plymouth.edu e-mail account and to those granted Bill Notification under Family Access.